 Where to go?

-The Iceland Academy of the Arts collaborates with over a hundred art academies and universities in Europe and several institutions further afield.
+The Iceland University of the Arts collaborates with over a hundred art academies and universities in Europe and several institutions further afield.

 See list of partner institutions.